Jakob-Eichberger/Tridentbert/README.md

 * Electronics are mounted on the side for super easy maintenance.

 # License
-Since this printers fame is derived from a Voron Trident, the Voron Trident License applies to the frame only.
+Since this printers frame is derived from a Voron Trident, the Voron Trident License applies to the frame only.
 The panels and electronics sidepack are off my own design and are licensed under `Attribution-NonCommercial-ShareAlike 4.0 International`.
 This project does not alter nor try to alter the licencse of used mods.
 * Monolith gantry: https://github.com/CloakedWayne/Monolith_Gantry_V2-VT?tab=License-1-ov-file#readme
 * Takeoff toolhead: https://github.com/Kizime123/Takeoff-Toolhead?tab=GPL-3.0-1-ov-file#readme
 * Voron Trident: https://github.com/VoronDesign/Voron-Trident